fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## PASCAL VOC 2012

 The [PASCAL Visual Object Classes Challenge](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) includes a segmentation challenge with the objective of generating pixel-wise segmentations giving the class of the object visible at each pixel, or "background" otherwise.
 There are 20 different object classes in the dataset.
-It is one of the most widely used dataset for research.
+It is one of the most widely used datasets for research.
+Again, the best result of **62.5 mIoU** were obtained with one-off training of FCN-8s.

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|